DylanDijk/dylandijk.github.io/_posts/2023-03-08-linear-regression-1-basics.md

 ## Intervals and Testing

 ### Model parameters
-In order to carry out testing and construct confidence intervals, we additionally assume that:
+In order to carry out testing and construct confidence intervals, we <span style="color:red">additionally assume</span> that:

 $$
 \begin{align*}